Table of Contents

 When you choose footwear, it is important to wear socks and shoes that fit well.
 Socks should be tight enough to stay up but not so tight that they cut off circulation or cause blisters.
 Shoes should be neither too big nor too small for your feet.
 If your shoes are too big, they can rub against the sides of your toes; if they are too small, they can hurt the tops of them.
 Also, make sure your shoes aren’t too tight or loose, you don’t want them loose because they will fall off easily and you don’t want them tight because then they might slip off when jumping or running around.
+Also, don’t forget to use orthopaedic footwear which helps you to walk and run comfortably.
 Lastly, do not wear high heels (or any heels) if you’re a beginner at wearing heels.
 The higher the heel height is on your shoe, the more likely it is that you will lose balance while walking quickly and easily fall over.

 Use Running Shoes